 1865: Atlantic, Tennessee & Ohio Railroad completed the track from Charlotte to Statesville.

-1872: The rails were removed during the Civil War and rebuilt this year.
+1872: The rails were removed during the Civil War and rebuilt.

 1873 to 1883: The Depot was built by John F. Moore and was owned and operated by the Town; Mooresville was incorporate in 1873 – population was 25.
 The original town limits were 1 mile radius of the depot – which was exactly the center of the town.

 1883-1974: The Depot was owned by the railroad company.
 The company started out as the South Carolina Cana and Rail Road Company (SCCRRC).

 1894: SCCRRC became Southern Railway after a merger of several Virginia rail road companies of which Carolina and Northwestern was a part of the new organization.
 There were additional railroad companies in the mix; but, in short it later became one organization - the Norfolk Southern.

 1925: There was a fire at the depot and it burned to the ground.

 1955: Six local artists started gathering in the War Memorial basement to plan and exchange ideas.
 The group grew from there and on November 17, 1966, the group expanded to 20 artists and became known as the "Mooresville Artist Guild.